updated September 18, 2007

 21. How do student loans work in

-information about student loans available to graduate students is at http://www.grad.mu.edu/finaid/index.shtml.
-If, after reading that,
+Basic information about student loans available to graduate

-you have specific questions, you can email thomas.marek@marquette.edu.
-He is the Assistant
+after reading that, you have specific questions, you can email thomas.marek@marquette.edu.
+He is

 22. When does the Fall semester begin?

-orientation sessions, both held the week prior to the first day of classes.
-The
+are two orientation sessions, both held the week prior to the first day of

 23. When is tuition due for the Fall semester?

-statements first go out in mid August (see http://www.marquette.edu/bursar/guide/billstat.shtml).
-If you have more
+Billing statements first go out in mid August (see https://www.marquette.edu/bursar/billstat.html).
+If you

 26. What is the deadline for graduate applications?